eclipxe13/buzoncfdi-cfdireader/README.md

 - [ ] Integrate with Insight SensioLabs
 - [ ] Integrate with Coveralls

-A lot of work, this is a open source project that try to offer a common and framework independent way to deal with CFDI.
+A lot of work, this is an open source project that try to offer a common and framework agnostic way to deal with Mexican CFDI version 3.2.

+## Copyright and License

+The eclipxe\buzoncfdi-cfdireader library is copyright © [Carlos C Soto](https://eclipxe.com.mx/)
+and licensed for use under the MIT License (MIT).
+Please see [LICENSE][] for more information.